ISRO: Upcoming launch facility

+SSLV Launch Complex is an under-construction spaceport in Kulasekarapattinam, a coastal village in Thoothukudi district of Tamil Nadu.
+After completion, it would serve as the second launch facility of ISRO.
+This spaceport will mainly be used for launching SSLV and private companies' launch vehicles.
+It is estimated that this facility will cater 20 to 25 launches every year.
+ISRO plans to commission the launch pad by December 2026.

 Applications

 Telecommunication

 India uses its satellite communication network – one of the largest in the world – for applications such as land management, water resources management, natural disaster forecasting, radio networking, weather forecasting, meteorological imaging and computer communication.
 Business, administrative services, and schemes such as the National Informatics Centre (NIC) are direct beneficiaries of applied satellite technology.

 Military

 The Integrated Space Cell, under the Integrated Defence Staff headquarters of the Ministry of Defence, has been set up to utilise more effectively the country's space-based assets for military purposes and to look into threats to these assets.
 This command will leverage space technology including satellites.
 Unlike an aerospace command, where the Air Force controls most of its activities, the Integrated Space Cell envisages cooperation and coordination between the three services as well as civilian agencies dealing with space.

 With 14 satellites, including GSAT-7A for exclusive military use and the rest as dual-use satellites, India has the fourth largest number of satellites active in the sky which includes satellites for the exclusive use of its air force (IAF) and navy.
 GSAT-7A, an advanced military communications satellite built exclusively for the Air Force, is similar to the Navy's GSAT-7, and GSAT-7A will enhance the IAF's network-centric warfare capabilities by interlinking different ground radar stations, ground airbases and airborne early warning and control (AWACS) aircraft such as the Beriev A-50 Phalcon and DRDO AEW&CS.

 GSAT-7A will also be used by the Army's Aviation Corps for its helicopters and unmanned aerial vehicle (UAV) operations.
 In 2013, ISRO launched GSAT-7 for the exclusive use of the Navy to monitor the Indian Ocean Region (IOR) with the satellite's 2000 nmi 'footprint' and real-time input capabilities to Indian warships, submarines and maritime aircraft.
 To boost the network-centric operations of the IAF, ISRO launched GSAT-7A in December 2018.
 The RISAT series of radar-imaging earth observation satellites is also meant for Military use.
 ISRO launched EMISAT on 1 April 2019.
 EMISAT is a 436 kg electronic intelligence (ELINT) satellite.
 It will improve the situational awareness of the Indian Armed Forces by providing information and the location of hostile radars.